Imagine running a scan on your WordPress theme for malicious codes but finding that it’s not infected.

 Drop in SEO Rankings – Getting to the top of Google’s SERPs (Search Engine Results Pages) is no easy task.
 It takes constant effort to achieve SEO ranks.
 One of the ranking factors is the speed of your site.
 When Google detects that your site is slow, your ranking will drop.
 Plus, if your visitors are being redirected, it will cause a severe loss in traffic as well.

-Google Blacklist – Next, Google and other search engines crawl sites regularly and if they detect such code on your site, they immediately blacklist your site.
+Google Blacklist – Next, Google and other search engines crawl sites regularly and if they detect such code on your site, they immediately blacklist your site or will suspend your google adwords account.
 They display a warning to visitors that your site is infected in order to protect them.
 Checkout this guide on Google Blacklist Removal to learn more about it.

 3. Web Host Suspension